domvwt/msc-thesis/thesis/further-work.md

 - Could be possible to use the Paradise Papers and other leaked sources to construct a dataset of genuine anomalies.
 - Improve the anomaly simulation algorithm to generate more realistic anomalies and preserve the original distribution of the dataset.
 - Frequency of anomalies is a parameter of the simulation algorithm.
 However alternative values were not tested in this work.

+## Notes on performance

+- Possible that some form of target leakage occurs during the simulation of the anomalies.
+Difficult to know without being able to explain the predictions of the model and investigating the feature importances.